― Naive Teen Idol (Naive Teen Idol), Sunday, 22 June 2003 06:46 (fourteen years ago) Permalink

 Until someone gets around to releasing this, here are my thoughts on his 1977 double album chart-topping "best of".

 ― Here he is with the classic "Poème Électronique."
-Good track (Marcello Carlin), Wednesday, 8 August 2012 11:56 (four years ago) Permalink
+Good track (Marcello Carlin), Wednesday, 8 August 2012 11:56 (five years ago) Permalink

 Some of this has shown up on Youtube.